 The included options are fairly standard for a visual novel, but the inclusion of the unlockable tips section with background information was appreciated.
 There is also a section to show collected items and a section showing which girl you have the most points with.
 On the PlayStation 4 version, there are also trophies, some which require going out of the way of the main story to acquire.

 I would personally recommend World End Syndrome to visual novel fans who enjoy a light mystery story and romance.
-All of the characters are interesting, if not always likable.
+All of the characters are interesting, if not always likeable.
 The overall story comes together very well too and it works as a good example of a way to go through basically the same story several times while keeping things fresh.

 Many thanks go to the publisher PQube for a review code for this title.